 What are USDA Rural Housing Loans?

 Backed by the US Department of Agriculture, USDA Rural Housing Loans are available to borrowers in rural parts of the country.
 This program was established with the intention of promoting home ownership and community growth in under-developed areas, and as a result, offers many desirable terms for home buyers.
 For example, this is one of the few remaining programs offering a ‘no money down’ mortgage option.
-Our program is particularly popular in California.

 Benefits of USDA Rural Housing Loans